LCA Terminology Questions

 Q: How often is the Higg MSI data updated?

 A: The Higg MSI is updated twice a year.
 Users can see what changes took place with the most recent update in the change log.

 Q: How does Higg MSI update and improve data?

 A: The Higg MSI uses the best available data and this data is not static; we fully expect the data and results to change over time as better data is acquired and updated.
 There are several ways in which data in the Higg MSI may be updated:

 - The first is when the background database is updated, such as annual GaBi Service Pack updates.
 In this case, the model isn’t changed and just the impacts are updated.

 - The second is when a higher quality data model is available that better represents the specific process.
 The data quality is determined using four factors listed in the metadata and include the precision of the model and how recently the primary data was collected.
 In this type of change, the process scores tend to change more – sometimes up, sometimes down – but always with the intention that it is more accurate than before.

 - The third is when new processes and materials are added to provide more detailed raw material and manufacturing options to choose from.
 This means that materials can be modeled with more specific impacts, allowing better accuracy and detail when measuring material impacts.

 A: Anyone may submit feedback to SAC regarding what materials are missing and should be added.
-SAC members review this feedback and prioritize those data needs based on what would make the tool most usable.
-Once a list is prioritized, SAC asks data providers, such as SAC members, Sphera, or Quantis, what prioritized data is available.
-If data is available from manufacturers, it is encouraged that those manufacturers submit data via the MSI Contributor.
+SAC and its members review this feedback and prioritize those data needs based on what would make the tool most usable.
+Once a list is prioritized, SAC can ask data providers, such as SAC members, Sphera, or Quantis to collect and create LCA information.
+If data is available from manufacturers, it is encouraged that those manufacturers submit data directly via the MSI Contributor.